 - 312.5.
 The owner of a scheme card is the player who started the game with it in the command zone.
 The controller of a face-up scheme card is its owner. - 312.6.
-If a non-ongoing scheme card is face up in the command zone, and it isn't the source of a triggered ability that has triggered but not yet left the stack, that scheme card is turned face down and put on the bottom of its owner's scheme deck the next time a player would receive priority.
+If a non-ongoing scheme card is face up in the command zone, and no triggered abilities of any scheme are on the stack or waiting to be put on the stack, that scheme card is turned face down and put on the bottom of its owner's scheme deck the next time a player would receive priority.
 (This is a state-based action.
 See rule 704.) - 312.7.
 If an ability of a scheme card includes the text "this scheme," it means the scheme card in the command zone that's the source of that ability.
 This is an exception to rule 109.2.